lahbabiceo/bright/README.md

 ## Status: Not Usable.
 Just Started.
 We are in early development/ideation stage.

 Looking for Core group.

+## Notes & Decisions

+It was initially planned to be developed using laravel or codeigniter however upon realizing the fact that wordpress & woocommerce have quicker development time, more flexibility and a vast amount of available plugins, I decided that it is a wiser decision to go with using wordpress as a backend.

+The only issue here seems to be scalability issues howver that is accounted for because our frontend is basically plain & simple old html & css.
+The user dashboard and admin dashboards are also accounted for in other ways.

 ### :handshake: Join Our Community